 Make sure your digital marketing and advertising are on point.
 If you have a clear and bold online presence, including on social media such as LinkedIn, it’s much easier to find and attract talent.
 Your company website should also be up to scratch and perhaps include driver testimonials and stories on your homepage, or at least the careers and/or “About Us” pages.

-The fleet management game is becoming an extremely busy market, so you need to stand out versus the competition to break through the noise.
+The vehicle management game is becoming an extremely busy market, so you need to stand out versus the competition to break through the noise.
 Offer clear and differentiated benefits.
 This could be better remuneration, company benefits or extra on-site and off-site training.
 As long as they are presented clearly then it will help you make a name for yourself.

 Where to search